telerik/blazor-docs/knowledge-base/scheduler-conditionally-disable-drag-for-some-appointments.md

 2. Use this custom CSS class as a selector to stop the [pointer-events](https://www.w3schools.com/cssref/css3_pr_pointer-events.php) of the targeted appointments.
 3. Extend the [`OnUpdate` handler]({%slug scheduler-appointments-edit%}#basics) logic to ensure the appointment will not be dropped to another slot.
 Steps 1 and 2 will prevent dragging, but the user can enable the pointer events from the DOM inspector.
 Add a check in your `OnUpdate` handler to ensure that if the user drags the appointment, it will not be updated and dropped to a different slot.

+> This solution also prevents the user from deleting the non-draggable appointments.
+See [Notes section](#notes) if you want to allow the deleting.

 >caption Disable dragging for some appointments in Blazor Scheduler

 ````CSHTML